 – You can’t feel any movements from baby

 – You feel the uncontrollable urge to push

 – Your vision is blurred or you feel dizzy

 – If you’re worried that something just doesn’t seem right

-Like I always say, every baby, every mum and every labour are unique, so your experience will be completely different to that of your best friend, your mum or the textbooks.
+Like I always say, every baby, every mum and every labour are unique.
+Your experience will be completely different to that of your best friend, your mum or the textbooks.
 What’s important is that you know what to look for, understand what your body is doing and have the confidence in yourself and your body that you can totally rock your best birth.
-If you want to deep dive into each stage of labour and discover all my tips and tricks learnt from delivering hundreds of babies and working with thousands of parents to help them prepare for their best birth, check out our Ultimate Online Prenatal Program.
+If you want to deep dive into each stage of labour and discover all my tips and tricks learnt from delivering hundreds of babies and working with thousands of parents to help them prepare for their best birth, check out our Ultimate Online Birth Course.